wp-plugins/image-watermark/readme.txt

 == Upgrade Notice ==

-New: Watermark images already uploaded to Media Library
+New: Added option to enable or disable manual watermarking in Media Library